 We’re so excited to have you live on campus!
 We know you have questions.
 Below we have basics on what to bring for both Res Hall and Apt living and under that, we have frequently asked questions.
-If you don’t see the answer to your question reach out to Charity Tripp.
+If you don’t see the answer to your question reach out to Vanessa Guerrero.

 What to Bring

 What Not to Bring